Quantum error correction meets continuous symmetries: fundamental trade-offs and case studies

 \subsubsection{Group-global covariance violation}

 The first, most important type of measure is based on the global covariance violation over the entire symmetry group.
 Codes that are approximately covariant with respect to $H_L$ and $H_S$ in such a global sense should have small covariance violation for all $\theta$.
-We define the \emph{group-global\footnote{We shall refer to ``group-global'' and ``group-local'' as just ``global'' and ``local'' for simplicity.
-However, they should not be confused with the spatially geometrical notions of ``global'' and ``local'' often used in physics.} covariance violation} and the \emph{Choi group-global covariance violation} respectively by
+We define the \emph{group-global\footnote{We shall refer to ``group-global'' and ``group-local'' as ``global'' and ``local'', respectively, for simplicity, as is common in e.g.~estimation theory after their definitions.
+They should not be confused with the geometric notions commonly used in physical contexts.} covariance violation} and the \emph{Choi group-global covariance violation} by

+respectively.
 Intuitively, they measure the maximum deviation of the encoding channel $\mE_{\LtoS}$ from the exact covariance condition \eqref{eq:covariant} in the entire symmetry group.
 It is known that $\delta_\group$ and $\epsilon$ cannot be simultaneously zero in non-trivial situations, and previous works~\cite{faist2019continuous,woods2019continuous,wang2019quasi,kubica2020using,zhou2020new,yang2020covariant,tajima2021symmetry} mostly focus on deriving lower bounds on $\epsilon$ for exactly covariant codes ($\delta_\group = 0$).
 We will present bounds that involve $\delta_\group$ which reveal the trade-off between QEC and global covariance, derived via two notions we introduce called the charge fluctuation and gate implementation error.
 This extends the scope of previous consideration to general codes including exact QEC codes.

 Similar to the case of QEC inaccuracy, we can also consider the diamond distance and define